Susan L. Madden, MS

 Medication may be prescribed and adjusted based on your symptoms.
 Medication options may include:

-There are no current guidelines for preventing BPD.
+There are no current guidelines to prevent BPD.

 Borderline Personality Resource Center—NewYork-Presbyterian, Weill Cornell Medical Center